lmazur75/machine-learning-zoomcamp-homework/midterm-project/README.md

 1. **Model file not found**
    - Ensure you run `train.py` before starting the API
-   - Check that `xgboost_engine_model.bin` exists in the project directory
+   - Check that `model.bin` exists in the project directory

 2. **Port already in use**
    - Change the port: `uvicorn predict:app --port 8001`